The Salvation Army will take all TV’s in working order.

 PLEASE CLICK HERE FOR UNACCEPTABLE RECYCLABLES

 Attention residents of Glenolden.
-We were just informed that effective immediately recyclable materials must be loose in a can dedicated to recycling.
+The Borough was informed that effective immediately recyclable materials must be loose in a can dedicated to recycling.
 The trash haulers will no longer take any recycling material that is in plastic bags.
 All type of plastic bags is considered non-recyclable and must be put in with your regular trash.
 The Blue Mountain recycling facility will no longer accept any recycling with plastic bags mixed in.
 If your recycling is not picked up please check it for plastic bags and remove them and place them in with your regular trash.
 There is a limited number of recycle cans available so if you need one please call the borough office at 610-583-3221 x6 between the hours of 10:00am and 3:00pm.

 The only time you have to notify the office with bulk trash is when you have a heavy metal object or oversized item that you will be putting out.
 There is no need to call the office for mattresses, box springs, furniture, and smaller items.
 Box springs and mattresses now need to be wrapped in plastic or they may not be taken.
-Any appliance with freon such as refrigerators, air conditioners, etc. are no longer being collected on bulk trash days.
+Any appliance with freon such as refrigerators, air conditioners, etc. and televisions are no longer being collected on bulk trash days.
 The only way to get rid of them is during an e-waste collection.
 All bulk trash is put out the second trash day and only 3 objects per household per week are allowed.

 RECYCLING IS STATE MANDATED